Pre-General Availability Draft: 2018-03-17

 .sdi files that are created in the schema

 directory.
-SDI data is stored in
+SDI data is generated in a compact

 Serialized Dictionary Information (SDI) is present in all